smxi/rbxi/rbxi-data/readme-rbxi.txt

 Note that MOUNT/UNMOUNT 1-10 are triggered by the -M option

 If you want the script to automatically mount/umount your backup drive / partition, use this.
-If you don't want this, just leave the variables with a blank value, like this:
+If you don't want this, just leave the variables with a blank value.
 .........................................................................
 for rdiff-backup
-MOUNT_BU_DISK=''
+MOUNT_BU_DISK='mount -L backup-disk-1 $BACKUP_DIRECTORY'
-UNMOUNT_BU_DISK=''
+UNMOUNT_BU_DISK='umount $BACKUP_DIRECTORY'
 MOUNT_BU_DISK_1=''
 UNMOUNT_BU_DISK_1=''
 MOUNT_BU_DISK_2=''